opencost/opencost/spec/opencost-specv01.md

 # OpenCost Specification

-The OpenCost Spec is a vendor-neutral specification for measuring and allocating infrastructure and container costs in Kubernetes environments.
+The OpenCost Specification is a vendor-neutral specification for measuring and allocating infrastructure and container costs in Kubernetes environments.

 ## Introduction